-You could use an online housing disrepair calculator to try and get some general idea of how much compensation you might be able to claim.
-However, these types of claims are all different, and the complexity of the claim makes it very hard to give ballpark figures for the amount of compensation you will receive.
+You could use an online housing disrepair calculator to get some general idea of how much compensation you might claim.
+However, these types of housing disrepair claims are all different, and the complexity of the claim makes it very hard to give ballpark figures for the amount of compensation you will receive.
 There are also other considerations such as the housing disrepair small claims limit, which will affect the overall amount you can claim.

 The only way to get a sensible estimate of the amount of damages you can claim for a specific case of housing disrepair is to speak to a legal team and get their evaluation.
 Accident Claims UK can give you this kind of damages evaluation if you call us at the number that can be found at the bottom of this page.

 No Win No Fee Claims for Housing Disrepair

 Has your home become uncomfortable, unsafe or unhealthy due to your landlord not carrying out critical repairs and maintenance?
 Have you tried to get your landlord to take action, with no results?
 Then it could be time for you to make a housing disrepair compensation claim.

 Accident Claims UK offers our No Win No Fee house repair compensation claims service as the best way to make such a claim.
 When working with housing disrepair solicitors No Win No Fee means that there is no charge at all to start your claim and that we don’t levy any fees while we are pursuing your claim, regardless of how long the claims process takes.
 And in the unlikely event that we actually fail to win your claim for you, then we won’t ask you to pay anything at all.
 We will ever ask you to pay legal fees when we actually win you a housing disrepute compensation payment.

 This means that the Accident Claims UK housing disrepair claims services is an entirely financially risk-free way to make a compensation claim against your landlord for housing disrepair.
 You really do have nothing to lose by letting us make a claim on your behalf.